-Access to services and use of facilities at the Port are governed by the Darwin Port Access Policy Terms and Conditions, prior to entry into the Port of Darwin, all vessel masters or shipping Agents on behalf of the vessel, are to complete a Notice of Arrival (NOA) for berthing at EAW or FHW either by application online through Port Control or by the NOA form published on the Darwin Port website.
+Access to services and use of facilities at the Port are governed by the Darwin Port Access Policy published on the Darwin Port website.

+As required by the Access Policy and Port of Darwin Standard Services Terms and Conditions, prior to entry into the Port of Darwin, all vessel masters or shipping Agents on behalf of the vessel, are to complete a Notice of Arrival (NOA) for berthing at EAW or FHW either by application online through KLEINPORT or by the NOA form published on the Darwin Port website.